fortify-ps/BugTrackerPluginALMOctane/README.md

-# WORK IN PROGRESS

-This project is not yet functional; please check back later.

 # Fortify SSC Bug Tracker Plugin for ALM Octane

 This project provides an SSC Bug Tracker Plugin implementation for submitting vulnerabilities from Fortify SSC to ALM Octane.
+This plugin should be mostly functional, although there may be some further changes before a first release.

+Some (potential) to-do's before an initial release:

+* Add additional bug parameters like severity/priority/due date/...
+* Further testing
+* Further code improvements
+* Further documentation improvements

 ## Building & installing the plugin